Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Related Work

 In contrast to all the aforementioned efforts, our work, \pname, focuses on automatic complete \textit{generation} of the answer, and of a rationale, given a visual query.
 This is a challenging task, since the generated answers must be correct (with respect to the question asked), be complete, be natural, and also be justified with a well-formed rationale.
-We now describe the task, and our methodology for addressing this task.

-\section{ViQAR: Task Description}
+\section{ViQAR: Task description}